shiro/usagi.io-frontend/src/ProgrammingSection/skillDescriptions/desktopDevelopment.md

-Developing native applications that work on a range of different devices can often be challenging.
-There are many different programming languages and frameworks, but their use is usually limited to a specific device type or operating system.

 Through the years I've worked with **WPF** to build Windows tools that support users' workflows and used **Rust** together with **GTK** for some simple high-performance applications that run on Linux.